yehonadav/automation_course/README.md

 =============

 * BASIC CODING EXPERIENCE NEEDED
-* Join our open source community with code templates, function and examples for various types of testing
+* Join our open source community with code templates, functions and examples for various types of testing
 * Windows/MAC laptop
 * git, python 3.7+, pycharm, docker, jenkins, qaviton, web-app, mobile-app, desktop-app.
   All the required installations are covered & documented.